 - Great interest rate: We offer 1.10% annual percentage yield (APY), which is one of the best rates in the market.
 Please note that this rate may change, but we will always be competitive.

-- A new way to manage your money: Within your account, you can organize your income streams and set aside money for specific goals.
+- A new way to manage your money: Within your account, you can set up Reserves to organize your income streams and set aside money for specific goals.

 Learn more about how Kabbage Checking™ can support your small business.